psilin/slugger/README.md

 # -p is a path to where to store html files (if you decide to avoid it - just not specify this option)
 python3 ./scripts/slug_downloader.py -v -s 800 -p htmls
 ```
+Note that for correct work with html files you are supposed to use `htmls` directory for downloader output script (-r option).

 ## ToDo
  * update enpoint with input data validation;